Child Protection Services

-In Ontario, this is outlined in the legislation titled “Child and Family Services Act”, which designates Children’s Aid Societies as the mandated organization that is obligated to intervene when reasonable and probable grounds exist to believe that a child is at risk or at substantial risk of harm as a result of the parents’ or caregivers’ inability or failure to protect the child.
+In Ontario, this is outlined in the legislation titled “Child, Youth and Family Services Act (2017)”, which designates Children’s Aid Societies as the mandated organization that are obligated to intervene when reasonable and probable grounds exist to believe that a child is at risk or at substantial risk of harm as a result of the parents’ or caregivers’ inability or failure to protect the child.
 This designation is assigned by geographic and cultural jurisdictions as follows:

 The Children’s Aid Societies in the Districts of Kenora and Rainy River are: